ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 | DNS1 | 10.187.214.66 | |
 {: caption="Table 2. ignition.tf file parameters" caption-side="top"}

-1. In the SSH session to the bastion node, with root privileges, use the following command to open the file; ```vi /opt/ocpInstall/installer/upi/vsphere/machine/ignition.tf ```
+1. In the SSH session to the bastion node, with root privileges, use the following command to open the file; `vi /opt/ocpInstall/installer/upi/vsphere/machine/ignition.tf `.
-2. Type ```i``` to enter insert mode, and then scroll down to the DNS1 entry.
+2. Type `i` to enter insert mode, and then scroll down to the DNS1 entry.
 3. Update the IP address from 8.8.8.8 to match the deployment.
-4. Press Esc, then type ```:wq``` to save the file and exit the vi editor.
+4. Press Esc, then type `:wq` to save the file and exit the vi editor.

 The file should be similar to the following example: